colinzhaoust/pir/README.md

 You can check **./process_hugginface_version.py** to process and experiment with the hugginface version.

+We sincerely acknowledge [Haoyang Wen](https://www.haoyangwen.com/) for further advice: (1) some questions in the AGNews dataset are hard for humans; (2) some corpus entries in the AmbigQA dataset are too short to provide full information.
+The authors will work on fixing these issues soon.
+Please contact the authors if there are any further suggestions.

 ## Experiments

 We provide the code for the main experiments in **./demo.ipynb**.
 You can run the Jupyter Notebook to replicate our experiments with various retrievers and our projection-based methods.